 Anomaly means "something different."
 In Ebstein anomaly, the "something different" is the position of the tricuspid valve and the way its parts move.

 Less commonly, the tricuspid valve in Ebstein anomaly is tight, preventing normal forward flow from the right atrium to the right ventricle.
 In some cases, the right ventricle is too small to pump enough blood to meet the body's needs.
-All of these problems may make it harder for the heart to pump blood efficiently.
+These problems may make it harder for the heart to pump blood well.

 What Are the Signs & Symptoms of Ebstein Anomaly?